cloudadvance0709/Columbia-Engineering-Face-Detection/README.md

 # Columbia-Engineering-Face-Detection

 ## Overview ##
-### A website that user can login to their account or register to see how many picture of faces they have been detact by the website's face detection application.
+### A website that user can login to their account or register to use the Clarifai API to locate a face in a picture, and it also counts how many picture of faces have been detact by the website.

 ## Demo Video ##